Provincial Lending Rates to Municipalities

 ABmunis’ Rating of the Government’s Response

-Intent not met – further action will be taken at a medium level of engagement.
+Intent partially met – further action will be taken at a low level of engagement.